Never rush in! Your tattoo is a lifelong investment.

 Questions to ask yourself during the tattoo consultation:

-When planning to get a tattoo, you also want to consider the timing or scheduling.
-Post-recovery aftercare is very important for the longevity of how your tattoo will look.
+When planning to get a tattoo, you should consider the timing or scheduling.
+Post-recovery tattoo aftercare is very important for the longevity of how your tattoo will look.
 As per the above, the scheduled appointments available may not work best for you.

 Consider the following points for timing when to get inked: